dankuck/vue-easeljs/README-draft.md

 </template>
 ```

-Our first step is to add an `easel-sprite-sheet`.
-The sprite sheet is an image
+Our first step was to add an `easel-sprite-sheet` which holds information about
+the image we'll use for our sprites.
+This time we're using an image called
-called lastguardian-all.png.
+lastguardian-all.png.

 <img src="https://www.dankuck.com/vue-easeljs/images/lastguardian-all.png"
     width="400"
 />

 It's full of all the characters and positions we might want to use.
 Each
-position or "frame" is 32px wide and 32px tall.
+position, or frame, is 32px wide and 32px tall.

 Unfortunately nothing has changed: